jaredpalmer/formik/docs/api/formik.md

 [A Yup schema](https://github.com/jquense/yup) or a function that returns a Yup schema.
 This is used for validation.
 Errors are mapped by key to the inner component's `errors`.
 Its keys should match those of `values`.

+### `validationContext?: any`

+[A Yup context object](https://github.com/jquense/yup#mixedvalidatevalue-any-options-object-promiseany-validationerror).
+Pass an arbitrary set of key value pairs which will be accesible to the `validationSchema` or `validate` props.